 Basis of accounting determines when transactions are recorded in the financial records and reported on the financial statements.
 Government-wide financial statements are prepared using the accrual basis of accounting.
 The general fund uses the modified accrual basis of accounting.
-Differences in the accrual and modified accrual basis of accounting arise in the recognition of revenue, the recording of deferred revenue and in the presentation of expenses versus expenditures.
+Differences in the accrual and modified accrual basis of accounting arise in the recognition of revenue, and in the presentation of expenses versus expenditures.

-Notes To The Basic Financial Statements For The Year Ended December 31, 2011
+Notes To The Basic Financial Statements For The Year Ended December 31, 2014